trishume/trishume.github.com/_posts/2017-06-17-optimizing-a-custom-tree-diff-algorithm-using-dynamic-programming-and-a.md

 At this point I was fed up with constantly discovering failure modes of algorithms I thought should work on real-world cases, so I decided to design an algorithm that found the *optimal* solution.

-I started by searching the internet for tree diff algorithms, but everything I found was either a different kind of diff than what I needed, or was complex enough that I wasn't willing to spend the time understanding that it computed a different kind of diff than I needed.
+I started by searching the Internet for tree diff algorithms, but every algorithm I found was either a different kind of diff than what I needed, or was complex enough that I wasn't willing to spend the time understanding it (probably only to later find out it computed a different kind of diff than I needed).

 Specifically, what I needed was mostly like a tree diff but I wasn't optimizing for the same thing as other algorithms, what I wanted to optimize for was resulting file size, including indentation.
 This I thought represented what I wanted fairly well, and captured why previous results which duplicated large parts of the file were bad.
-As well as the character cost of the branches, there was an overhead associated with each switch construct.
+As well as the character cost of the branches, each additional `:date-switch` block added more characters.
 Additionally, each switch construct could also contain multiple sub-trees in each branch, which I needed to model to account for overhead correctly.

 Consider the case of `(a b c)` becoming `(A b C)`.
 A human would write: